kuluruvineeth/cmowe/README.md

 ## Rinkeby Testnet

-This alpha release is available at the URL [boxoffice.heartbank.studio](https://boxoffice.heartbank.studio).
  The underlying smart contracts reside on the Rinkeby Testnet and can be viewed on Etherscan.

 ### Deployed Contracts